JesseBusman/FirefoxMetamaskWalletSeedRecovery/README.md

 9. You can now use the Vault Decryptor: https://metamask.github.io/vault-decryptor/

    It is recommended to use the Vault Decryptor offline:
-   - On the Vault Decryptor web page, press Ctrl + S and download the page
+   - On the Vault Decryptor web page, press Ctrl + S to download the page
    - Disconnect your computer from the internet
    - Open the locally saved page (`MetaMask Vault Decryptor.html`) and use it to recover your wallet seed
    - When finished, close the Vault Decryptor browser tab and delete the `MetaMask Vault Decryptor.html` file